MR-ant1/Proyecto-Logica-JS/README.md

 Like is showed in the screenshot, this function use a weighted average formula which calculates the relative value for each type of product.
 The number of any type of Empanada is multiplied by its cost, (this is what agregates a relative value for each product) and then after adding three values, the total of money is divided by 3 to get a minimal cost considering what each product will cost anyway in any combination according to its standard price.

-This method loses some decimals in the process, so at the end of function, a Math.ceil property is used over the total result, to round the cheapest price decimals to next integer and get an integer result.
+This method loses some decimals in the process due to the imposibility of considering recurring decimals in the operation, so at the end of function, a Math.ceil property is used over the total result, to round the cheapest price decimals to next integer and get an integer result.
 In the middle part of code, is where the three conditions (less than 40 empanadas, total of empanadas divisible by 3 and no negative parameters) analyze if the input parameters in final console log are correct to apply propperly the 3X1 discount

 ### AUTHOR :pencil2: